davidmweber/scopus/README.md

 at 380 times real time (complexity factor set to 2).
 The decoder runs at around 1600 times real time.
 A native benchmark shows the encoder to run at 412 times real time.

-The relevant headers for [Opus](http://www.opus-codec.org) are included in the source code as is the Linux 64bit library.
 The sources for Opus can be downloaded [here](http://www.opus-codec.org/downloads/).

 Licensing
 ---------
-Scopus is released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) with the exception of files in the `opus-1.1/include` directory which are subject to the [Opus License](http://www.opus-codec.org/license/).
+Scopus is released under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 Building
 --------
 Clone the sources and do a `sbt test`.
 Once it works on multiple architectures, I'll put it on Maven Central.

 The native libraries can be built using the makefile in the src/native/opus directory.
+You do need to have the Opus libraries and headers installed.
 You may have to customise the paths to the include file (jni.h) a little.
-Both libjni-opus.so and libopus.so should be placed in the appropriate native library directory.
-Getting the libs located on an architecture independent way is work in progress.
+Both libjni-opus.so and libopus.so should be placed in the appropriate `resources/native/` directory.
+Getting the libs located on an architecture independent way is a work in progress.
 Some resources to understanding this process are:

 * [Benson Margulies' JNI test bed](https://github.com/bimargulies/jni-origin-testbed) shows how to avoid `LD_LIBRARY_PATH` hell.
-* Read the `ld` man page
+* Read the `ld` man page, especially the bit about -rpath=$ORIGIN.
+It makes the magic work.

-* For now, avoid Windows....
+This library explicitly copies the dynamic libraries out of the resources directory in the jar file to a unique location (`/tmp/somethingunique` in Unix systems) from where it loads them.

 If you feel the need to generate header prototypes, build the Scala code then run `javah` from the root directory of the project as follows: